Vertexvis/vertex-web-sdk/README.md

 2. Install top-level dependencies. `yarn install`
 3. Bootstrap the project. `yarn bootstrap`

-## Examples

-These examples make use of more modern EcmaScript features.
-You'll need a browser that supports ES modules.
-Most modern browsers (Chrome, Edge, Firefox, Safari) support these features.

-- Run `yarn examples:start` to spin up a local development environment.
-- Open your browser to <http://localhost:8080> to browse the examples.
-The development environment supports live refresh, so any changes you make the examples will automatically refresh your browser.

-### Contributing Examples

-We provide a script that you can run to create a new example.
-Run `yarn examples:scaffold [name]` to create a new example.

 ### VS Code Workspaces

 This repository contains a script to generate a VS Code workspace file.
 With VS